GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 - Clustering for production scenarios is not a simple task.
 Individual environments should *always* be benchmarked, tested, and documented in order to ensure organizational requirements for uptime are met.

-- For VIP Customers, Gluu offers two alternatives to the "manual clustering" documentation below:
+- For [VIP Customers](https://www.gluu.org/pricing/#vip), there are two alternatives to the "manual clustering" documentation below:

     1. For VM-based clustered deployments, we offer a tool called [Cluster Manager](https://gluu.org/docs/cm) to automate the steps below.